dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 ### Efficiency and ML community

-The expressivity of neural quantum states is cool, but it’s not enough.
+The expressivity of neural quantum states is nice, but it is not enough.
 We need to not only know that a solution exists but also be able to find it efficiently!
 And here comes another good thing about neural networks: thanks to extensive machine learning research and commercial incentives, neural quantum states (if deployed right!) benefit from a lot of efficiency of running ML models[^13].
 What does it mean in practice?
 It allows to access finite-size numerics on large system sizes, also in 2D, 3D and beyond![^14] This is again unlike tensor networks, which although can tackle 2D or even 3D systems, might potentially suffer from (i) contraction issues  and (ii) memory and runtime issues[^15].
 These capabilities were demonstrated by finding state-of-the-art ground states of e.g., 40x40 square lattice Rydberg Hamiltonian  <a href="#references">*[Sprague&Czischek (2024)]*</a>  or a transverse field Ising model on a 21x21 square lattice <a href="#references">*[Sharir+ (2019)]*</a>.

 <!-- Finally, a bit more vaguely: closness of the ML community makes a lot of research to be relevant to various tricks and  -->